torresf/ga-raytracer/README.md

 - [x] Display the two points from a point pair
 - [x] IsPointInCircle
 - [ ] Get position of point on a line
+- [ ] Fix mirror bug in intersection with circle

 ## Optimisation